RedTrioVirus/HitboxClass/README.md

 It's recommended to keep the TimeOut argument set to only 0.1 or higher!
 Anything lower can cause issues.

+Timers are automatically started when created!

 ## On(self : IntervalTimer) -> ()

 This method will turn on a timer that can been turned off using the Off method.

 ## Off(self : IntervalTimer) -> ()

-This method will turn off a timer that can be turned on using the On method.
+This method will turn off a timer that is currently active.

 # Signals